Srní: Etymology

-The village was named Rehberg (literally "roe deer mountain") in German and later Srní (i.e. "roe deer's") after roe deers that were abundant in the area.
+The village was named Rehberg (literally 'roe deer mountain') in German and later Srní (i.e. "roe deer's") in Czech, after roe deer that were abundant in the area.

 Geography

 Srní is located about 37 km south of Klatovy and 72 km south of Plzeň.
 It lies in the Bohemian Forest and in the Šumava National Park.
 The highest point is the mountain Adamova hora at 1078 m above sea level.
 The Vydra and Křemelná rivers flow along the municipal borders, until they merge into the Otava River.

 History

 Srní was founded by Baron Schmiedl in 1726 or 1727 as a lumberjack settlement.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Srní is the Church of the Holy Trinity.
 It was built in 1804–1805.

 An important technical monument is the Vchynice-Tetov Canal.
 It was constructed to float wood in 1799–1801.
 It joined the Křemelná and Vydra rivers to get around unnavigable section of the Vydra.

 There is a visitor centre with wolf enclosure in the municipality.